JeelMungra28/BookValley/DEPLOYMENT.md

 - Verify that `VITE_API_URL` is correctly set in the frontend
 - Check the Network tab in browser DevTools for CORS errors
-- Ensure MongoDB Atlas IP whitelist allows connections from Vercel
+- For MongoDB Atlas: Ensure IP whitelist allows connections from Vercel
+- For local MongoDB: Use MongoDB Atlas for production deployment as Vercel can't access your local database

 ### Build Errors